Dream Demon: Plot

-Diana Markham, an upper class schoolteacher in London, is preparing to marry her fiancé, the caddish Oliver, who comes from a wealthy family.
-As the couple's wedding approaches, Diana is plagued by bizarre nightmares which cast Oliver in violent and cruel roles, including ones in which he humiliates, abuses, and rapes her.
+Diana Markham, an upper class schoolteacher in London, is preparing to marry her fiancé, the wealthy Oliver.
+Diana is plagued by nightmares which cast Oliver in violent roles, including ones in which he rapes her.
 Upon moving into her new home, she also has fiery visions of a young blonde girl adorned with angel wings.
 Diana is particularly frightened of the home's basement.
 Her therapist, Deborah, assures her the dreams are a result of stress regarding the pending wedding, especially the harassment Diana receives from the press attempting to cover the wedding.

-While being assailed outside her home by crude photographer Peck and investigative journalist Paul, Diana is helped by Jenny, an outspoken American tourist from Los Angeles who fights them off.
-Diana invites Jenny in for a drink, and Jenny soon confesses that she is visiting in hopes of unearthing her family origins: She was adopted as a young child but has no memory of her English biological parents.
-The only information she has is that they once lived in Diana's home, and that it is their last known address.
+While being assailed outside her home by photographer Peck and investigative journalist Paul, Diana is helped by Jenny, a tourist from Los Angeles who fights them off.
+Diana invites Jenny in for a drink, and Jenny soon confesses that she is visiting in hopes of unearthing her family origins: She was adopted as a young child but has no memory of her biological parents, who once lived at Diana's address.
 Diana takes a liking to Jenny, and the women agree to meet the following day.
 Later that night, Diana has a hallucinogenic nightmare in which Peck breaks into her home and attacks her.

 In the morning, Jenny arrives and Diana explains her nightmare.
 Shortly after, the women find Paul in the basement of the home.
 He threatens Diana, and says that Peck has gone missing.
 After the incident, Jenny agrees to stay with Diana to comfort her.
 Diana confides her anxieties about her marriage, and admits to Jenny that she is a virgin.
 Some time later, Jenny experiences a hallucination in which she is attacked by a deformed Peck, and witnesses a young blonde girl being verbally abused by her father.
 She flees and manages to awaken Diana, who has fallen asleep on the couch, after which the apparent supernatural occurrences cease.
 The next morning, the women meet with Deborah, who proposes the idea that Jenny astral projected.
 The women realize that Diana's dreams have the power to impact waking life.